-During the break-in period (about 10 hours of use), the teflon on the bushing moves toward the surface of the cam or of the shaft.
-The result is a light, constant friction of teflon against Teflon, so it is normal to note a coating of grey teflon on the cam or on the shaft.
-Do not remove this coating: it is not dust.
+During break-in period (about 10 hours of use), teflon from bushing moves to cam or shaft surface.
+A teflon over teflon running condition occurs, leading to low friction.
+So it is normal to see gray teflon deposit on cam or shaft.
+Do not remove that deposit, it is not dust.

-When it is necessary to remove a coating of dust from the cam or from the shaft, use a dry cloth to avoid removing the teflon that has been deposited there.
+When a dust deposit has to be removed from the cam or the shaft, use dry cloth to avoid removing transferred teflon.